YouTube

 Hala!!!

-After that it was strange he would walk infront of me but face towards me and began to shout and be aggressive.
+After that, it was strange that he would walk in front of me, face me, and then shout and become aggressive.
 I was genuinely enjoying telling him no in the nicest possible way.
-The last thing I wanted him to do was claim he gave me a tour because he chased me around for 20minutes so I stopped walking squared up to him looked him dead in the eye and said no until he moved on.
+The last thing I wanted him to do was claim he gave me a tour because he chased me around for 20minutes so I stopped walking, squared up to him, looked him dead in the eye, and said no until he moved on.

-The fella had zero teeth and done a good bit of swearing in Hindu along with a few shouts of Hala in my face.
-I can understand how other tourists could feel intimidated but it was in the middle of the day and we were surrounded by a few hundred people in one of the towns most popular tourists destinations.
-Then he changed tactics and said to a little boy to go after me.
-So I spent the next 5 minutes standing still looking straight over him.
-Ignoring them is definitely the way to go, why should you be polite and tell them no when they only stop when you say yes.
+The fella had zero teeth and done a good bit of swearing in Hindi, along with a few shouts of Hala in my face.
+I can understand how other tourists could feel intimidated, but it was in the middle of the day, and we were surrounded by a few hundred people in one of the town’s most popular tourist destinations.
+Then he changed tactics and told a little boy to go after me.
+So I spent the next 5 minutes standing still, looking straight over him.
+Ignoring them is definitely the way to go.
+Why should you be polite and tell them no when they only stop when you say yes?

 Buland Darwaza in India.
 The worst part about IndiaBuland Darwaza, The worst part about India